Albert-Gao/veasy/README.md

 [![Build Status](https://travis-ci.org/Albert-Gao/veasy.svg?branch=master)](https://travis-ci.org/Albert-Gao/veasy)

-An elegant react form solution which focus on form validation and more.
+An elegant react form solution which focuses on form validation and more.

 ## Why use